IVSoftware/IVSoftware.Portable.Xml.Linq.XBoundObject/README.md

 /// - 'SingleOrDefault': Allows zero or one matching attribute.
 An exception is thrown only for multiple matches.
 /// This ensures that the method name "TryGetSingleBoundAttributeByType" accurately reflects its functionality by clearly defining the outcome expectations based on the operational mode.
 /// </remarks>
 public static bool TryGetSingleBoundAttributeByType<T>(this XElement xel, out T o, bool @throw = false){...}
 ```
 ---

 ```
 /// <summary>
-/// Attempts to retrieve an enum member from an Enum type T in the given XElement.
+/// Tries to retrieve a single attribute of type T from the provided XElement, applying strict constraints based on the specified behavior.
+/// This method is enhanced to allow configurable error reporting through the <see cref="EnumErrorReportOption"/> enumeration, reflecting a more granular control over how missing or multiple attributes are handled.
+It is particularly useful for applications transitioning from versions prior to 1.4, as it helps manage changes in error handling behaviors.
 /// </summary>
-/// <typeparam name="T">The enum type to parse.</typeparam>
+/// <typeparam name="T">The expected type of the Tag property of the XBoundAttribute.</typeparam>
-/// <param name="this">The XElement to retrieve the attribute from.</param>
+/// <param name="xel">The XElement from which to try and retrieve the attribute.</param>
-/// <param name="value">
-/// When this method returns, contains the parsed enum value if the attribute exists and is valid;
-/// otherwise, the default value of T.
-/// </param>
-/// <param name="stringComparison">
-/// The string comparison method used for matching attribute names.
-Defaults to StringComparison.OrdinalIgnoreCase.
-/// </param>
-/// <returns>
+/// <param name="o">The output parameter that will contain the value of the Tag if exactly one such attribute is found or none in case of SingleOrDefault behavior.</param>
+/// <param name="enumErrorReporting">Specifies the error reporting strategy, affecting behavior when the target attribute is not found or multiple are encountered.</param>
+/// <param name="caller">[Optional] The name of the calling method, used internally for debugging and logging purposes.</param>
-/// <c>true</c> if the attribute exists and was successfully parsed as an enum of type T; otherwise, <c>false</c>.
+/// <returns>True if exactly one attribute was found and successfully retrieved, otherwise false.</returns>
+/// <exception cref="InvalidOperationException">Thrown when conditions specified by the <paramref name="enumErrorReporting"/> are not met.</exception>
+/// <remarks>
+/// The <paramref name="enumErrorReporting"/> parameter determines the operational mode:
+/// - <see cref="EnumErrorReportOption.None"/>: Used internally when the calling method handles higher-level error reporting.
+/// - <see cref="EnumErrorReportOption.Assert"/>: Provides an assertion failure for debugging purposes if a default value might be returned.
+Use cautiously as it allows silent failures in production.
+/// - <see cref="EnumErrorReportOption.Throw"/>: Throws an exception if a default enum value might be inadvertently returned, ensuring robust error handling.
+/// - <see cref="EnumErrorReportOption.Default"/>: Applies the default setting from <see cref="Compatibility.DefaultErrorReportOption"/>, allowing centralized control over error handling behavior.
+This is particularly important for transitioning existing applications from pre-1.4 versions, facilitating adjustments to the new error handling paradigm without extensive code modifications.
+/// This method enforces strict attribute retrieval rules, distinguishing clearly between single and multiple attribute scenarios to maintain data integrity and prevent erroneous data usage.
-/// </returns>
+/// </remarks>
-public static bool TryGetAttributeValue<T>( this XElement @this, out T value,
+public static bool TryGetAttributeValue<T>(
+    this XElement @this,
+    out T value,
     StringComparison stringComparison = StringComparison.OrdinalIgnoreCase)
     where T : struct, Enum{...}
 ```
 ---